Cannabis is NOT legal in The Netherlands

 Hypocritical idiotic legislation

-One of the most idiotic laws is the 500 meter policy, every coffee shop within a 500 meter radius of a school had to be closed.
-As if students are not going to use cannabis or less cannabis and cannot walk or cycle 600 meters!
-You'd say crazily, but this is the new Dutch policy to close as many coffee shops as possible.
+One of the most idiotic laws is the 500-meter policy, which mandates the closure of every coffee shop within a 500-meter radius of a school.
+As if students are not going to use cannabis or use less cannabis and cannot walk or cycle 600 meters!
+It sounds absurd, but this is the new Dutch policy aimed at closing as many coffee shops as possible.

 Trading stock of 500 grams cannabis

 A coffee shop may not have more than 500 grams of cannabis in stock.
-An unreal number, considering that most coffee shops offer around 10 types of weed and / or hashish and that they can sell 5 grams per customer.
-The transport of cannabis is forbidden, the person who has to supply the coffee shop is therefore punishable and runs the risk of a prison sentence.
-A coffee shop needs to be supplied several times a day, especially large coffee shops in Amsterdam that receive hundreds of customers a day.
-An unworkable situation.
+This is an unrealistically low number, considering that most coffee shops offer around 10 types of weed and/or hashish and can sell 5 grams per customer.
+Transporting cannabis is also forbidden, meaning the supplier is punishable and runs the risk of a prison sentence.
+Since a coffee shop needs to be supplied several times a day, especially large ones in Amsterdam that receive hundreds of customers daily, this creates an unworkable situation.

 Maximum of 5 plants de hemp

-Keeping 5 cannabis plants for your own use in your home or garden has been tolerated, in practice they are simply removed by the police.
-Even when it concerns elderly people who grow a cannabis plant in their garden for medicinal use to soften their Parkinson's or other ailments.
+Keeping 5 cannabis plants for personal use in your home or garden has been tolerated, but in practice, they are often removed by the police.
+This includes cases involving elderly individuals who grow a cannabis plant in their garden for medicinal purposes to alleviate conditions such as Parkinson's or other ailments.

 The two weed plants of Jan (73) from Hasselt have to leave: "A disaster for my sick wife"

-(VIDEO) In addition to their vegetable garden, Jan (73) and Jannie (68) van Raalte have two weed plants in their garden in Hasselt.
-Jan uses the plant to make weed oil so that Jannie has fewer skin complaints, but due to an anonymous report the police threaten to remove the plants on Saturday.
+(VIDEO) Besides their vegetable garden, Jan (73) and Jannie (68) van Raalte have two cannabis plants in their garden in Hasselt.
+Jan uses the plant to make cannabis oil to alleviate Jannie's skin complaints.
+However, due to an anonymous report, the police threaten to remove the plants on Saturday.

 2 cannabis plants seized by the Dutch police